SDA-SE/sda-dropwizard-commons/README.md

 The module [`sda-commons-server-dropwizard`](./sda-commons-server-dropwizard/README.md) provides `io.dropwizard:dropwizard-core` with convergent dependencies.
 All other SDA Commons Server modules use this dependency and are aligned to the versions provided by `sda-commons-server-dropwizard`.
+It also provides some common bundles that require no additional dependencies.

 #### Testing